 According to Forbes, bad customer services make businesses lose $62 billion each year.Apart from the growing competition, another compelling reason to adopt customer-centricity is that modern-day consumers are more vocal than ever.
 They don’t feel shy to share their opinions with the company; they voice their bad experiences on social media networking sites; they share stories with friends and colleagues.
 They no longer sit down and take it if they’ve had an unpleasant experience with a product or a service.

 How to Measure Customer Satisfaction?

-Measuring customer satisfaction doesn't have to be a complicated or expensive process.
-It is a very simple process to incorporate customer satisfaction measurement techniques into your current strategy.
+Measuring Customer Satisfaction doesn't have to be a complicated or expensive process.
+It can be a straightforward process, if you know the right CSAT measurement techniques and how to incorporate them into your current strategy.

-Let us have a close look at some of the most effective Customer Satisfaction Methods, which any organization should use to achieve customer satisfaction and boost their journey in creating great CX memories:
+Let's have a close look at some of the most effective Customer Satisfaction Methods, which every organization should use to improve their CSAT scores that can help them create great CX memories:

 Best Methods to Measure Customer Satisfaction

-- Use the right Metrics to Measure Customer Satisfaction
+- Use the right CX Metrics to measure Customer Satisfaction

 - Monitor Social Media

 To gauge customer sentiments accurately, we need to ask them about their experience.
 There is nothing more precise than the customers sharing what they feel about the company’s products or services and how they would rate the product on a given aspect.It can be done with the help of Customer Feedback Surveys.
 It’s one of the best practices to deploy the surveys on multiple channels to capture maximum insights.
 Make sure you provide consistent Customer Experience across all channels.